monash-human-power/data-acquisition-system/README.md

 This repository contains all the code related to Monash Human Power's Data Acquisition System (DAS).

 ## Getting Started
 Type `git clone https://github.com/monash-human-power/data-acquisition-system.git --recurse-submodules` on the command line to download the whole repository and submodules.

 ## Contents

 ### [DAS](/DAS/)
-Stores the scripts for the DAS

-### ant_plus_sensor
-Stores the scripts for the ant plus sensors.
+Stores the scripts for the DAS.
+This also

 ### Bridge
 The MQTT radio bridge, for connecting the MQTT brokers of the bike and chase car.

 ## Contributors ✨
 Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->